The most valuable skill in the world is learning how to become a respected thought leader.

 Let me explain.

-There is a psychological concept known as “imposter syndrome”, which describes the feelings of inadequacy and self-doubt that some people experience when writing, speaking or performing in public.
+There is a psychological concept known as "imposter synd rome ", which describes the feelings of inadequacy and self-doubt that some people experience when writing, speaking or performing in public.

 Let me say it again: 70 percent of humanity feels inadequate and irrelevant.

 Stop talking negatively to yourself.
-Avoid the negativity of others and instead seek supporters who ask helpful questions and refer to sources and other thought leaders.
+Avoid the negativity of others and instead seek out supporters who ask helpful questions and refer to sources and other thought leaders.

-The impostor syndrome is triggered internally.
-Don’t let it sabotage you.
+Imposter syndrome is triggered internally.
+Don't let it sabotage you.
 You can overcome it with discipline and action.

 Of course, it takes time to become a thought leader in an area.
 A lot of time.
 Exactly how much might surprise you.

-4. 2,000 hours until the first performance and +10,000 hours until Carnegie Hall.
+4. 2,000 hours to the first gig and +10,000 hours to Carnegie Hall.

 How long does it take to become a thought leader in your field?

-In his book Outliers, Malcolm Gladwell states that it takes about 10,000 hours of intensive practice to achieve mastery in a particular field, such as learning to play the piano, being a master chef or learning and mastering a trade.
+In his book Outliers , Malcolm Gladwell states that it takes about 10,000 hours of intensive practice to achieve mastery in a particular field, such as learning to play the piano, being a master chef or learning and mastering a trade.

 What if you do it anyway?
 While you work, while you spend time with the people around you.
 If you work 8 hours a day, you will reach the top 5% after about 4.5 to 5 years.